eez-open/studio/help/en-US/components/widgets/Text (EEZ-GUI).md

 ## Ignore luminocity [EMPTY]

-## Focused style [DRAFT]
+## Focused style

-Ovaj style se koristi prilikom renderiranja ako je widget u focusu.
+Style to be used for rendering if the Widget is in focus.

 # INPUTS [EMPTY]

 # OUTPUTS [EMPTY]

-# EXAMPLES [DRAFT]
+# EXAMPLES

--   eez-gui-widgets-demo
+* _eez-gui-widgets-demo_